iitis/CumulantsFeatures.jl/README.md

 This project was partially financed by the National Science Centre, Poland – project number 2014/15/B/ST6/05204.

-While using this module, please cite K. Domino: 'Multivariate cumulants in features selection and outlier detection for financial data analysis', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).
+While using `hosvdc4detect()` or `cumfsel()` please cite K. Domino: 'Multivariate cumulants in features selection and outlier detection for financial data analysis', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).